-The final price for Croatia yacht rental mostly depends on these factors:
+The final price for bareboat yacht charter mostly depends on these factors:

 Yacht's age, model and equipment